Suhani140904/Snake-water-gun-game/README.md

-# Snake-water-gun-game
-A simple Python-based Snake-Water-Gun game where the player competes against the computer.
-The program randomly selects between Snake, Water, and Gun, and the winner is decided based on traditional rules:  Snake drinks Water 🐍💧  Water douses Gun 💧🔫  Gun kills Snake 🔫🐍
+How to play

+Run the Python script in your terminal or IDE.

+Choose your move: Snake (s), Water (w), or Gun (g).

+The computer will also pick one at random.

+The winner is decided based on these rules:

+Snake drinks Water 🐍 > 💧

+Water douses Gun 💧 > 🔫

+Gun kills Snake 🔫 > 🐍

+If both choices are the same, it’s a draw.